 A singular unit

 Rush hour was a beast.
-The only time I got my camera out was in the smaller stations where there were less people.
-Since I don't have photos of what it's like, I'll just try to describe it.
+The only time I got my camera out was in the smaller stations where there were fewer people.
+Since I don’t have photos of what it’s like, I’ll just try to describe it.

 It’s the same rule when you’re on the highway, match your speed with the rest or get out of the way.
 Adjust your pace so that it synchronizes with the rest of the limbs.
 There are no conversations; the only sound you hear comes from the trains and the synchronized footsteps.

 The city was filled with infinite alleys tucked between compact buildings.
 We devoured every scene in front of us, stopping only to take a breath or to find something to eat.
-During the day, we walked among the busy working class, watched them pass us, wondering where they were heading.
+During the day, we walked among the busy working class, and watched them pass us, wondering where they were heading.